lilongbin/env/toolkit/c++/hsmcpp/libhsmcpp/readme.txt

 3. Implement the guard and action functions used by the statechart.
 4. create HSM_Engine object and Call its start() function to initialize the hsm engine and to cause the statechart to enter its initial state.
-5. Call HSM_Engine object's proccessMessage() when events occur that need to be handled by the statechart engine.
+5. Call HSM_Engine object's processMessage() when events occur that need to be handled by the statechart engine.